alexljamin/damonbauer.me/_posts/2014-03-21-scss-folder-structure.md

 ---
+layout: post
 title: Scss/Sass Folder Structure
-layout: post
-excerpt_separator: <!--more-->
+date:  2014-03-21
+categories: scss
+description: "Explaining the how and why behind my Sass folder structure."
 ---

 The following is how I set up my Sass folders for my projects.
 This is a jumping off point for new projects, so I am at liberty to add or remove Sass files as I see fit.
 By no means is it an end-all solution, but I find it works well to get going quickly.
 I feel like there is definitely room for improvement, so please feel free to chime in with suggestions!